 to read recent press about this painting follow the purple link directly below-

 Interview with Kata Billups, the artist behind "Jesus Broke Out the Lambchop Puppet and Hired an Angel to Try and Cheer Up a Clinically Depressed Paul McCartney."

-Original painting is entirely hand painted (by me of course) on heavy
+1. This Original painting is entirely hand painted (by me of course) on heavy cotton canvas.

 Acrylic paints are now equal to or superior to oil paints.

 If the acrylic paint is a high quality pigment (such as the ones I use) the longevity and steadfastness are often superior to oil paints.
 A little known fact about oil paint is if the artist does not have decades of experiencing with the medium- oil paint can easily crack and chip after about a decade.
 This is due to the improper mixing of the drier and other mediums in the oil paint itself.

 1. The painting measures 66" high and 88" across.